 The outer shell gloves are made using a waterproof and breathable 40 denier Pertex Shield DS stretch ripstop fabric shell.
 While technically waterproof, the seams on the gloves are not sealed and will leak in heavy sustained rain or if you immerse them in a stream.
-That’s less than an issue than you might think because the outer shell fabric will wet out in rain long before the seams leak (see Why does Rain Gear Wet Out) for a detailed explanation or this short video called What is DWR and How Does it Work.)
+That’s less than an issue than you might think because the outer shell fabric will wet out in rain long before the seams leak (see Why does Rain Gear Wet Out) for a detailed explanation.
 That’s been my experience anyway wearing these gloves in wet conditions.

 All gloves and mittens are exposed to high level of abrasion that wears down their outer DWR layer very quickly – for example in the palms if you use hiking poles or between the fingers if you carry a mountaineering axe frequently in the ready position.
 I’ve found it best to reapply the DWR on the Versaliner shells every couple of trips with a spray-on DWR treatment to ensure that water beads up on the outer fabric and rolls off the gloves before it can wet out the nylon shell fabric.
 This prevents any water from pooling around the seams where it can leak in.